 Each of these breweries is notable because they offer guided, scheduled tours instead of only upon request.
 The tours are educational and more structured, rather than just being casually shown around by a bartender.

 These are also the three largest breweries in Boulder, which means impressive production facilities.
 As a bonus, they all three offer food options, live music and events, which many other breweries in town don’t have.

 1. Boulder Beer Co.

 Boulder Beer offers free tours Monday-Sunday at 2 p.m. and Saturdays at 4 p.m.
 The tour takes about 45 minutes to an hour and focuses mainly on the production of the beer.
 It’s a behind-the-scenes look at the hand-crafted brewing process.
-The last leg of the tour is for tasting, and you get a free sample tray with pitchers of the different beers.
-After your tour, you can dine in the pub, grab a beer at the bar or play yard games out on the large patio with stunning views of the Flatirons.
+The last leg of the tour is for tasting (for guests 21 and older, of course).
+After your tour, you can dine in the full-service pub, grab a beer at the bar or play yard games out on the large patio with stunning views of the Flatirons.

 The most popular beers here include Hazed & Infused, Mojo IPA and Shake Chocolate Porter.